thunderrabbit/barefoot_rob/content/quests/slow-down/000-slow-down.md

 ## Stop?

+During my walk, there were times that I had to have compassion on myself.
+And while the desire was there to fulfill my promise to walk barefoot across the country.
+There were points, that it was literally

+dangerous to do so.
+I had to put on sandals after walking until it got dark, and I couldn't see where I was putting my feet.

+And so I could get a light.
+It was in the moment of pain that I just had to put on sandals.
+And as soon as it got to be into a lighted area again, I took them off.

+I walked barefoot and injured my feet and injured my feet again walking on a sidewalk that hadn't seen a barefeet since its inception, I'm sure,

+covered in gravel and grass and glass.
+And I just wondered how I was going to make it.
+And then I realized that I could put on sandals.  my sandals.

 Oh no!
 Something really unexpected happened.
 This is the curse and the beauty of adventure!
 OH no, much harder than I expected.

 Let’s just retreat and curl up at home with a nice book and pretend nothing happened.